X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Introduction

 \textbf{Effective Training Recipe:} The training regimen for X-ALMA consists of three pre-training stages and two post-training stages, each crucial for achieving optimal performance.
 Furthermore, in the final stage, we introduce \underline{\textbf{A}}daptive-\underline{\textbf{R}}ejection \underline{\textbf{P}}reference \underline{\textbf{O}}ptimization (\textbf{ARPO}), designed to maximize performance and address the `over-rejection' issue (detailed explanation in Section \ref{sec:adaptive_reject}) in translation preference learning, which current optimization methods struggle to resolve.

-\textbf{State-of-the-Art Performance and Data Release:} X-ALMA outperforms existing SoTA open-source multilingual translation models \textit{across 50 diverse languages for every single direction} only training on publicly available data, as measured by COMET-22.
-Given the limited availability of multilingual preference learning data, we also release the preference learning data for 50 languages and the model checkpoints.
+\textbf{State-of-the-Art Performance and Data Release:} X-ALMA outperforms existing open-source multilingual translation models \textit{across 50 diverse languages for every single direction} only training on publicly available data, as measured by COMET-22.
+To enable future work, we also release the preference learning data for 50 languages and the model checkpoints.